BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Actions-List.md

   toHell: "teleport 123;32;-789;world_the_nether;180;45" # (2)!
 ```

-1. Teleports the player to X: 432, Y: 121, Z: 532 in the world named 'world'.
+1. Teleport the player to X: 432, Y: 121, Z: 532 in the world named 'world'.
-2. Teleports the player to X: 123, Y: 32, Z: -789 in the world named 'world_the_nether'.
-Also sets the head rotation to yaw 180 and pitch 45.
+2. Teleport the player to X: 123, Y: 32, Z: -789 in the world named 'world_the_nether'.
+Also set the head rotation to yaw 180 and pitch 45.

-## Variable: `variable`
+## Manage a variable objective

+__Context__: @snippet:event-meta:online-offline@
+__Syntax__: `variable <objective> <key> <value>`
-This action has only one purpose: Change values that are stored in `variable` objective variables.
-The first argument is
+__Description__: Manage values that are stored in `variable` objective variables.

-the ID of the `variable` objective.
+The first argument is the ID of the `variable` objective.
 The second argument is the name of the variable to set.
-The third argument is the
-value to set.
+The third argument is the value to set.
 Both the name and value can use `%...%` placeholders.
 To delete a variable you can use `""`.
 To store more complex values you can use [quoting](../Quoting-&-YAML.md#quoting).
 Refer to the [`variable` objective](Objectives-List.md#variable-variable) documentation for more information about storing variables.
 This action will do nothing if the player does not already have a `variable` objective assigned to them.